kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

     name: [module manager name]
 ```

-In this example, the module doesn't have a manager and in the **manager** field you specifie the module's `CustomResourceDefinition`.
-For example, of the [Cloud Manager](https://github.com/kyma-project/cloud-manager) module:
+In this example, the module's manager is the module's `CustomResourceDefinition` that does not require the **namespace** parameter.

 ```yaml
 spec: